nrwl/nx/docs/generated/cli/run-many.md

 Type: boolean

+Default: true

-Run the target on all projects in the workspace
+[deprecated] Run the target on all projects in the workspace

 ### configuration